MousaviLaleh/Election_Analysis/README.md

 - Note : use 'Windows x86-64 executable installer' for Python, and 'System Installer' version of VS-Code
 <br/>

+### Overview of the methods and code
+#### Open, read & write the file
+One of the most important steps in data analytics is opening, reading, and writing a file.
+Opening and reading a file is the first step that needs to be done in order to start data analysis.
+1. Import dependencies
+import csv
+import os
+2. Declare a variable, and load a file from the path

+3. Open and read the file

+4. Declare and and skip the header row

+5. Additional code for writing a file

 ### Election Audit Results
 The [analysis](/resources/images/03.png) of the election show that:
 - There were 369,711 votes cast in the election.